The real reason founders can't focus.

 Ryan Holiday wrote an entire book about this called The Obstacle Is the Way, built on a line from Marcus Aurelius: “The impediment to action advances action.
 What stands in the way becomes the way.”
 The Stoics understood something that most startup advice misses — the thing you’re avoiding is usually the thing you most need to do.
 Not because it’s uncertain, but because it’s uncomfortable.

-This is the distinction that most startup advice gets wrong.
+This is a distinction I think most startup advice misses.
 People frame it as founders avoiding uncertainty.
 But new ideas are uncertain.
 A pivot is uncertain.
 A brand new feature with no validation is uncertain.
 Founders chase those things all the time.
 What they avoid isn’t uncertainty — it’s friction.

-When a CEO says “what if we went in this direction?” or “I think we should pivot to X,” they’re not the ones who have to deal with the fallout.
+When a founder says “what if we went in this direction?” or “I think we should pivot to X,” they’re not always the ones who have to deal with the fallout.
 The engineering team drops what they’re working on.
 The sales team has to re-pitch existing customers.
 The marketing team scrambles to reposition.
-The CEO gets the dopamine hit of a new idea, and everyone else absorbs the friction of executing it.
+The founder gets the dopamine hit of a new idea, and everyone else absorbs the friction of executing it.

 I’m watching another founder do a version of this right now.
 Their business needs them to create content — to be the face of the brand, to produce the kind of educational material that only someone with their domain knowledge can create.
 They know this.
 They agree with it.
 They keep saying they’re going to do it.
 And then they go build a tool that the engineering team was going to build anyway.
 Months of this.
 It’s not that they don’t understand the priority.
 It’s that one task is fun and the other is uncomfortable.

-CTOs rarely have this problem, by the way.
+It’s worth noting that CTOs tend to have a natural check on this.
 If a CTO chases a shiny idea, they have to build it themselves.
 The friction is immediate and personal.
-CEOs can ideate all day without ever feeling the weight of execution.
-That’s why this is predominantly a CEO pattern.
+Founders can ideate without ever feeling the weight of execution, which is part of why this pattern shows up so often at the top.

 What actually gets skipped.